Towards Brill-Noether Theory for Spectral Curves: Introduction

+Here $\End_0(V)$ denotes the trace-free endomorphisms of $V$.
+We refer to $h_V$ as the \textbf{restricted Hitchin map}.
+We give partial answers to the following question \begin{question} Is $h_V$ dominant for all stable vector bundles $V$ of rank $2$ on a curve $C$ of genus $g \geq 2$? \end{question} The approach in section \ref{section:restricted_hitchin} might be of independent interest in the study of the Hitchin system.

-All double covers are spectral curves and in the first half of the paper we will consider the following natural class of them: \begin{definition} A double cover between smooth curves $\psi: \tilde{C} \rightarrow C$ is called a \textbf{canonical cover} if the branch divisor of $\psi$ is a canonical divisor. \end{definition}
+In section \ref{section:gonality} we look at spectral curves defined with respect to a theta characteristic instead of the canonical line bundle.
+The double covers we obtain can be defined as follows: \begin{definition} A double cover between smooth curves $\psi: \tilde{C} \rightarrow C$ is called a \textbf{canonical cover} if the branch divisor of $\psi$ is a canonical divisor. \end{definition}